 Another important safety feature, a tilt switch turns the heater off if it tilts beyond a certain angle or falls over to prevent a potential fire.
 We've found some heaters don't state whether they have a tilt switch, but still turn off when pushed over in our test.

-Heaters usually come with a one- or two-year warranty, but some offer lifetime cover.
-Regardless of warranty, don't forget your rights under ACL – the seasonal nature of heaters means you may have only used your heater for a few months out of a given 12-month period.
+Heaters usually come with a one- or two-year warranty, but some offer more, or even "lifetime" cover.
+Regardless of warranty, don't forget your rights under the Australian Consumer Law – the seasonal nature of heaters means you may have only used your heater for a few months out of a given 12-month period.

 On-board cord storage